Advertisement

 Monitor Florida's open agencies—and prep for storm season

-Tampa PD, Hillsborough County Sheriff, and many Central and North Florida agencies remain unencrypted.
-Encryption is still the real problem, but if your area is on the open side of the line, here's the standard listener setup—with NOAA weather on top, because hurricane season doesn't care about Miami-Dade's AES keys.
+Miami-Dade Sheriff's Office, City of Miami, Broward Sheriff, Tampa PD, and Hillsborough County Sheriff dispatch all remain unencrypted.
+Encryption is still the real problem where it has landed—Miami Beach, Palm Beach, Jacksonville, Pasco—but if your area is on the open side of the line, here's the standard listener setup, with NOAA weather on top, because hurricane season doesn't care about anyone's AES keys.

 Florida at a Glance